R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 White willow is an imposing beautiful tree.
 It is the largest willow species with pale coloured foliage generally found and planted in wet ground.
 The pale colour comes from the white felted undersides to the leaves.

-Whilst not the “weeping willow” which is a completely different variety (Salix babylonica or Salix sepulcralis Chrysocoma neither of which we sell but try www.ornamental-trees.co.uk) white willow does also have a weeping habit.
+Whilst not the “weeping willow” which is a completely different variety (Salix babylonica or Salix sepulcralis Chrysocoma neither of which we sell but White willow does also have a weeping habit.
 The bark has historically been used for medicinal purposes as an aspirin alternative.
 Stems have a weeping habit and are flexible.
 White willow is not a particularly long living tree – about 30 years would be the norm.
+It is often pollarded at about 6-8ft from the ground (above the height of browsing animals) to promote dense, vigorous new growth.
+This is a sustainable practise (and an ancient one) which prevents trees splitting under their own weight, stabilises river banks and provides a dense habitat for birds, insects and mammals.

 Soil and Situation